elixir-ecto/ecto/guides/Associations.md

 On the DB level, this creates a new table `posts_tags` with two columns that point at the `tag_id` and `post_id`.
 This type of table is often referred to as a "join table", as it joins two tables together.

+Let's run `mix ecto.migrate` to run these migrations.

 We also create a unique index, such that the association is always unique.
 There can only be a single record with the same `post_id` and `tag_id` combination in this table.

 For the `Post` we use the [`many_to_many`](Ecto.Schema.html#many_to_many/3) macro to associate the `Tag` through the